papercups-io/chat-widget-native/README.md

 First, sign up at https://app.papercups.io/register to get your account token.
 Your account token is what you will use to pass in as the `accountId` prop below.

+***NB**: make sure to pass in an `external_id` with the `customer` prop so that we can identify the person you're chatting with and load their message history if you've chatted with them before!
+(See below for an example)*

 You can render the chat widget however you like.
 Here's how you might do it in a modal:

 ```tsx